exness/mock-xhr-request/README.md

 # @exness-tech/mock-xhr-request

-Mocking library, that allows to mock requests made with [axios](https://github.com/axios/axios) npm package
+Mocking library, that allows mocking AJAX requests made with [axios](https://github.com/axios/axios) npm package

 ### Features

-- Mock requests right in browser console
+- Mock AJAX requests right in the browser console
 - Do it everywhere, even on production(if you want)
 - Set up with one line of code
 - Supports lazy load
 - Easy to share the whole mock environment
 - Supports mocking in external components(e.g. by webpack module federation)
+- Allows preparing mocks in the application, even in lazy load mode

 ## Install